LiveReader/graphly-d3/README.md

 ## Tooling

 The Graphly D3 library is built with JavaScript (typing is comming soon) and [Vite](https://vitejs.dev).
-It is also available as a [npm package](https://www.npmjs.com/package/@livereader/graphly-d3).
+The library is available as [npm package](https://www.npmjs.com/package/@livereader/graphly-d3).